bmulyawan/MahApps.Metro/docs/controls/appbar-button.md

 # AppBarButton

-> Due to issues with this control, `AppBarButton` is due to be removed for v1.0
+> Due to issues with this control, `AppBarButton` is due to be removed at some point in the future

 Inspired by Windows Phone 7's app bar buttons which are a circle button with text underneath.